Pope Julius II: Papal ambassador

 On 23 March 1486, the pope sent Giuliano as Papal Legate to the Court of King Charles VIII of France to ask for help.
-A French entourage arrived in Rome on 31 May, but immediately relations broke down with the pro-Spanish Cardinal Rodrigo.
+A French entourage arrived in Rome on 31 May, but immediately relations broke down with the pro-Spanish Cardinal Borgia.
 But Ferrante's army decided the pope's humiliation, Innocent backed down and on 10 August signed a treaty.
 Innocent looked for new allies and settled on the Republic of Florence.

 On 2 March 1487, Giuliano was appointed legate in the March of Ancona and to the Republic of Venice.
 He encouraged trade with the sizable Turkish community at these ports.
-But urgent reports arrived from the King of Hungary that the Ottoman Sultan was threatening Italy.
+But urgent reports arrived from King Matthias Corvinus of Hungary that the Ottoman Sultan Bayezid II was threatening Italy.
 He returned on 8 April 1488, and again took up his residence in the Palazzo Colonna next to the Basilica of the XII Apostles.